C. Wright Mills: Death

 In a biography of Mills by Irving Louis Horowitz, the author writes about Mills's acute awareness of his heart condition.
 He speculates that it affected the way he lived his adult life.
-Mills was described as someone who worked fast, yet efficiently.
-It is to believe that because Mills worked at a fast paced, he knew that he would not live long due to his heart health.
-Horowitz describes Mills as "a man in search of his destiny".
-In 1962 Mills suffered his fourth and final heart attack and died on March 20 in West Nyack, New York.
+Mills was described as someone who worked quickly, yet efficiently.
+Horowitz suggests that Mills worked at a fast pace because he felt that he would not live long, describing him as "a man in search of his destiny".
+In 1942, Mills' wife Freya had characterized him as being in excellent health and having no heart issue.
+His cardiac problem was not identified until 1956, and he did not have a major heart attack until December 1960, despite his excessive blood pressure.
+In 1962, Mills suffered his fourth and final heart attack at the age of 45, and died on March 20 in West Nyack, New York.
+Roughly fifteen months prior, Mills's doctors had warned him that his next heart attack would be his last one.
 His service was held at Columbia University, where Hans Gerth and Daniel Bell both travelled to speak on his behalf.
 A service for friends and family was held at the interfaith pacifist Fellowship of Reconciliation in Nyack.